-For in-house counsel, the "client" is generally considered to be the legal entity employing the inhouse counsel; however, certain jurisdictions define the client more narrowly.
-Many civil law jurisdictions find that in-house counsel is not sufficiently independent to provide legal advice to the corporate client, so privilege cannot attach to in-house counsel work.63 Therefore, when in-house counsel communicates with other employees, or former employees, those communications may not be privileged.
+For in-house counsel, the "client" is generally considered to be the legal entity employing the in-house counsel; however, certain jurisdictions define the client more narrowly.
+Many civil law jurisdictions find that in-house counsel is not sufficiently independent to provide legal advice to the corporate client, so privilege cannot attach to in-house counsel work.
+Therefore, when in-house counsel communicates with other employees, or former employees, those communications may not be privileged.
 This is also the case in some common law jurisdictions, which may only recognize a limited in-house counsel privilege.
-For example, in the English Glaxo Wellcome case, emails between an in-house counsel and an employee gathering information to provide to external lawyers were not protected by the legal advice privilege.64 Similarly, England's Three Rivers case found that internal communications, even with the intent of sharing the information with outside counsel, were not privileged.65 With respect to in-house counsel, the extent to which any privilege applies can also vary depending on the specific function, licensing, or certification of the in-house counsel.66 In-house
+For example, in the English Glaxo Wellcome case, emails between an in-house counsel and an employee gathering information to provide to external lawyers were not protected by the legal-